Vansh-Baghel/TypeScript/TypeScript-Notes.md

 * We need to use bind method whenever we want to call a function inside the addEventListener because this keyword work differently in it.

-# Chp 10 :- Module And Namespace
+# Chp 10 :- ES Module
+* The more the files, more will be the run time (which we dont need).

 ## export,import and araanging files
 > Change the target to *es6* and module to *es2015* in the config file .